-For the three months ended August 31, 2016 and August 31, 2015, the Company incurred \$1.2 million and \$1.2 million in base management fees, respectively.
-For the three months ended August 31, 2016 and August 31, 2015, the Company incurred \$0.8 million and \$0.7 million in incentive fees related to pre-incentive fee net investment income, respectively.
-For the three months ended August 31, 2016, we accrued \$0.4 million.
-For the six months ended August 31, 2015, we reduced the incentive fees related to capital gains by \$0.8 million.
-For the six months ended August 31, 2016 and August 31, 2015, the Company incurred \$2.4 million and \$2.3 million in base management fees, respectively.
-For the six months ended August 31, 2016 and August 31, 2015, the Company incurred \$1.4 million and \$1.4 million in incentive fees related to pre-incentive fee net investment income, respectively.
-For the six months ended August 31, 2016 and August 31, 2015, we accrued \$0.5 million in incentive fee net investment income, respectively.
-For the six months ended August 31, 2016 and August 31, 2016 and August 31, 2015, we accrued \$0.5 million and \$0.3 million in incentive fees related to capital gains, respectively.
+For the three months ended November 30, 2016 and November 30, 2015, the Company incurred \$1.2 million and \$1.1 million in base management fees, respectively.
+For the three months ended November 30, 2016 and November 30, 2015, the Company incurred \$0.8 million and \$0.2 million in incentive fees related to pre-incentive fee net investment income, respectively.
+For the three months ended November 30, 2016, there was a reduction of \$0.4 million in incentive fees related to capital gains.
+For the nine months ended November 30, 2015, we accrued \$0.2 million in incentive fees related to capital gains.
+For the nine months ended November 30, 2016 and November 30, 2015, the Company incurred \$3.6 million and \$3.4 million in base management fees, respectively.
+For the nine months ended November 30, 2016 and November 30, 2015, the Company incurred \$2.2 million and \$1.7 million in incentive fees related to pre-incentive fee net investment income, respectively.
+For the nine months ended November 30, 2016 and November 30, 2015, we accrued \$0.1 million and \$0.5 million in incentive fees related to capital gains, respectively.
 The accrual is calculated using both realized and unrealized capital gains for the period.
-The actual incentive fees related to capital gains will be determined and payable in arrears at the end of the fiscal year and will include only realized capital gains for the period.
-As of August 31, 2016, the base management fees accrual was \$1.2 million and the incentive fees accrual was \$5.1 million and is included in base management fees accrual was \$1.2 million and the incentive fees accrual was \$5.1 million and is included in base management fees accrual was \$1.2 million and the incentive fees accrual was \$5.1 million and is included in base management fees accrual was \$1.2 million and is included in base managemen
+The actual incentive fee related to capital gains will be determined and payable in arrears at the end of the fiscal year and will include only realized capital gains for the period.
+As of November 30, 2016, the base management fees accrual was \$1.2 million and the incentive fees accrual was \$4.7 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
+As of February 29, 2016, the base management fees accrual was \$1.2 million and the incentive fees accrual was \$4.4 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.

 On July 30, 2010, the Company entered into a separate administration agreement (the "Administration Agreement") with our Manager, pursuant to which our Manager, as our administrator, has agreed to furnish us with the facilities and administrative services necessary to conduct our day-to-day operations and provide managerial assistance on our behalf to those portfolio companies to which we are required to provide such assistance.
 The initial term of the Administration Agreement was two years, with automatic, one-year renewals at the end of each year subject to certain approvals by our board of directors and/or our stockholders.
 The amount of expenses payable or reimbursable thereunder by the Company was capped at \$1.0 million for the initial two year term of the Administration Agreement and subsequent renewals.
 On July 8, 2015, our board of directors approved the renewal of the Administration Agreement for an additional one-year term and determined to increase the cap on the payment or reimbursement of expenses by the Company thereunder, which had not been increased since the inception of the agreement, to \$1.3 million.
-On July 7, 2016, our board of directors approved the renewal of the Administration Agreement for an additional one-year term and determined to keep the cap on the payment or reimbursement of expenses by the Company thereunder, which had not been increased since the inception of the agreement, to \$1.3 million.
-On July 7, 2016, our board of directors approved the renewal of the Administration Agreement for an additional one-year term and determined to keep the cap on the payment or reimbursement of expenses by the Company thereunder, unchanged at \$1.3 million.
-In addition, our board of directors intends to review the cap in the next three to six months to determine whether it should be further adjusted in light of differences between our projected and actual expenses and other similar factors.
+On July 7, 2016, our board of directors approved the renewal of the Administration Agreement for an additional one-year term.
+On October 5, 2016, our board of directors determined to increase the cap on the payment or reimbursement of expenses by the Company under the Administration Agreement, from \$1.3 million to \$1.5 million, effective November 1, 2016.